 Also Read: Diabetes Mellitus: Know Your Fasting, Post-Prandial, HBA1C Numbers.

-Weight loss is key in effectively managing type 2 Diabetes Mellitus.
-The doctors will advise the patient to routinely practice a well-balanced diet high in fibre, fresh fruits and vegetables and low in sugars.
-In addition, the healthcare professional will also suggest a daily exercise routine and frequent monitoring of blood sugar levels.
+Weight management is key in effectively managing type 2 Diabetes Mellitus.
+Doctors may advise a diet high in fiber, fresh fruits, and vegetables, and low in sugars.
+Regular exercise and frequent blood sugar monitoring are also recommended.